A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Numerical results

 \subsubsection{Linear case}

 Consider a linear Grad-Shafranov equation of

 which has an exact solution in the form of

-where the parameters $D_1$,$D_2$ and $D_3$ determine the reasonable plasma cross section.
+where the parameters $D_1$, $D_2${,} and $D_3$ are determined so that the contour $\phi=0$ represents a reasonable plasma cross section.

-\cite{pataki2013fast} described how to use the inverse aspect ratio $\varepsilon$, the elongation $\kappa$ and the triangularity $\delta$ to determine the parameters $D_1$, $D_2$ and $D_3$.
+Ref.~\cite{pataki2013fast} introduced three characteristic quantities describing the shape of the cross section in a magnetic confinement device: the inverse aspect ratio $\varepsilon$, the elongation $\kappa${,} and the triangularity $\delta$.
 We adopt the same manufactured solutions in the accuracy test.
 The parameters are determined by the following linear system